Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Don't skip the Library of Congress next door — free, architecturally stunning, and far less crowded than the Capitol.

-What free things can I do besides museums?
+What free things can you do besides museums?

 Kennedy Center Millennium Stage: Free performances every evening at 6PM